remykarem/remykarem.github.io/books/crypto-book/src/encodings/pem.md

 Common filenames: `.pem`, `.key`

 The PEM (Privacy-Enhanced Mail) encoding is a text with
-1. Base64-encoded DER wrapped to 64 characters per line,
+1. Base64-encoded binary encoding (like DER) wrapped to 64 characters per line,
 2. a header, and
 3. a footer.